 Learning:

 Machine learning enables organizations to transform their data into information.
 As a part of artificial learning, machine learning (ML) is further divided into 3 categories: unsupervised, supervised, and reinforcement machine learning.
-Advancements made in ML and AI have enabled organizations to take their ocean of data and turn into actionable intelligence.
-When evaluating PdM solutions, you do not need to understand fully the ML algorithms but should verify its value.
+Advancements made in ML and AI have enabled organizations to take their ocean of data and turn it into actionable intelligence.
+When evaluating PdM solutions, you do not need to understand fully the ML algorithms but should verify their value.
 One way of doing this is to ask for examples of catches found or case studies using the PdM solution.

 Model: